ad Dei Gloriam Ministries

 The goals of Bible interpretation are to determine the author's original intended meaning, how it applies to us today, and how to proclaim its truth to others.
 Interpretation must be done in that exact order!
 We cannot accurately proclaim the truth to others if we don't know what it means to us.
 Likewise, we cannot properly apply the Scripture to our lives without understanding the author's original intent.

-Caution: Bible students should familiarize themselves with the contents on this page; however, we recommend reading an entire book (the entire Bible is even better) before getting "bogged down" trying to determine the meaning of a particular part or verse.
+Caution: Bible students should familiarize themselves with the contents on this page; however, we recommend reading an entire book (the entire Bible is even better) before getting “bogged down” trying to determine the meaning of a particular part or verse.
 The individual parts cannot be properly interpreted without a proper grasp of the whole text.
-Unfortunately, modern scholars and commentaries tend to overemphasize word studies and dissection of isolated passages, which can yield valuable information, but apart from the whole, the parts have no meaning.
-Since many of the words from the original language can be translated into several different words in the destined modern language (each of which may have multiple potential meanings), we must look at how it is used in context to determine the correct translation which conveys the author's intended meaning.
-See the sections on "Context" and "Word Study Methods" (in progress) for more information.
+Unfortunately, modern scholars and commentaries tend to overemphasize word studies and dissection of isolated passages (which can yield valuable information) but apart from the whole, the parts can easily be misinterpreted.
+Since many of the words from the original language can be translated into several different words in the destined modern language (each of which may have multiple potential meanings), we must look at how it is used in context to determine the correct translation which conveys the author’s intended meaning.
+See the sections on “Context” and “Word Study Methods” (in progress) and the article Approaching Bible Study for more information.

 Therefore, we recommend you approach your Bible study from the "forest to the trees", that is getting a good grasp of the whole prior to tackling the individual parts in light of the whole.
 We have attempted to structure our Bible Study Guide to do just that.